davibarreira/LunarVimConfig/README.md

 * Lastly, you can press ctrl+t to open and minimize a floating terminal.
 Once this is done, you can run the Julia REPL and copy/paste every line of code you want to run.

 There are many other helpful commands.
 Check-out the documentation on LunarVim or try them out by yourself to learn more.
 Hope this was helpful.

+### *EXTRA*
+Some extra notes on the configuration.
+Lsp comes with several pre-set configurations, which might be quite annoying.
+For example, when altering `latex` files, there will be snippets to things like `.` or `,`, which autocompletes every time you press Enter.
+Thus, one can manually disable them by going to `/.local/share/lunarvim/site/pack/packer/start/latex.json` and commenting out the referred snippet.